textX/textX/docs/metamodel.rst

   from textx.metamodel import metamodel_from_file

+  # Model processor is a callable that will accept meta-model and model as its
+  # parameters.
   def check_some_semantics(metamodel, model):
     ...
     ...
 Do some check on the model and raise TextXSemanticError if semantics ... rules are violated.

   my_metamodel = metamodel_from_file('mygrammar.tx')

+  # Register model processor on meta-model instance
   my_metamodel.register_model_processor(check_some_semantics)

   # Parse model. check_some_semantics will be called automatically after